tdownie0/music-theor-ease/topics/Website/ch1.md

 routes explicitly, but Next.js does this to simplify development, and to not require manually setting up the routing infrastructure.

-Now back to branches, if you visit the sites root page [Main Page](https://github.com/Duncan06/music-theor-ease/blob/main/app/page.tsx) you will see the code for that particular page.
+Now back to branches, if you visit the site's root page, [Main Page](https://github.com/Duncan06/music-theor-ease/blob/main/app/page.tsx), you will see the code for that particular page.
 Near the top left below the tab selections, you will see a dropdown with the word "main" inside (you can actually rename this, but it is named "main" by default).
 Next to it will be the file path for getting to the page, being "music-theor-ease/app/page.tsx".
 If you click on the dropdown